Getting Started In Cowboy Action Shooting, page 2

 ![]() |

 USFA Rodeo Rodeos are kept affordable by finishing them in a matte blue finish.
 The polishing and case hardening that *separates them from their more expensive brethren from USFA doesn’t make the more expensive guns shoot any better.
 These guns generally need the attentions of a good gunsmith.
-Longhunter, a World Champion shooter as well as a gunsmith,sells them already prepped for a bit more money ($680 as of January 2006).
+Longhunter, a World Champion shooter as well as a gunsmith,sells them already prepped for a bit more money ($615 each for 2 or more, $645 for 1, December 2009).
 Unlike the Ruger which looks like a Colt but is different internally, the Rodeo is Colt-like in most respects.
 Both guns have modern sights with wide front blades and rear notches (not wide enough a rear notch on the Ruger.
 A common modification is to widen the notch from .0.10 to 0.16” or so.
 Special Features: 1.
 Rear sights widened from .108 inch to .140 inch

 |